charlesrocket/charlesrocket.github.io/_posts/2021-10-06-frightcrawler.md

 {% raw %}<img src="/images/frightcrawler.png" alt="Frightcrawler">{% endraw %}

 [Frightcrawler](https://github.com/charlesrocket/frightcrawler) is a small tool I wrote to prepare for [MtG](https://magic.wizards.com/) tournaments.
 It fully supports [Helvault](https://apps.apple.com/us/app/helvault-mtg-card-scanner/id1466963201) and [AetherHub](https://aetherhub.com) (just in case) files.
-To validate your deck - scan the cards with `Helvault` and load CSV file into `Frightcrawler`:
+To validate your deck - scan the cards with `Helvault` and load the CSV file into `Frightcrawler`:

 ```
 Usage: frightcrawler -g modern -f PATH/TO/FILE